imedkrisna/krisna/content/en/event/litrev/index.md

   region:
   postcode:
   country:
-summary: "I am invited by the lecturer of International Economics Seminar to give a guess lecture on how to conduct a literature review.
-I use some resources from Australian University and my own experience"
+summary: "I was invited to give a guest lecture on literature review.
+I use some sources from Australian universities and my own experience as a researcher"
-abstract: "I am invited by the lecturer of International Economics Seminar to give a guess lecture on how to conduct a literature review.
-I use some resources from Australian University and my own experience.
-Slides in Indonesian"
+abstract: "I was invited to give a guest lecture on literature review.
+I use some sources from Australian universities and my own experience as a researcher"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.